 Delete the Scheduled SQL job

-If you no longer need to use the Scheduled SQL job, you can click Delete in the upper-right corner of the Scheduled SQL page.
+If you no longer require the Scheduled SQL job, you can click Delete Job in the upper-right corner of the Scheduled SQL page.

 Modify the Scheduled SQL job

 To modify the settings of the Scheduled SQL job, click Modify Settings in the upper-right corner of the Scheduled SQL page.
-For more information about the parameters, see Import data from Logstore to Logstore, Import data from Logstore to Metricstore, or Import data from Metricstore to Metricstore.
+For more information about the parameters, see Process and save data from a Logstore to another Logstore, Process and store data from a Logstore to a Metricstore, or Process and save data from a Metricstore to another Metricstore.